ucdavis/ecs132/Blog.md

 **Spring 2023**

+**May 10, 1705:**

+You will recall that I said that one or more problems from last week's Quizzes would show up (slightly modified) in this week's Quizzes.

+I've mentioned that the concept of independence is one of the really core concepts in probability, so it's not surprising that yesterday's Quiz included a question of the same form as Question 1 on last Tuesday's Quiz; it gave four pairs of random variables, and asked which are independent.

+I was very pleased to see that most students yesterday did indeed get this one correct.
+But I was baffled to see that most of those who got it right incorrectly assumed independence in another question--one that involved random variables that the textbook even stated were not independent.

+Please give this some thought, especially in terms of how you might avoid such a scenario in future Quizzes.

 **May 10, 1640:**

 Pro tip:  In a Quiz, if you get a number larger than 1 for a probability, something is wrong. :-)